c3g/k8s-provisioning-opentofu/README.md

 tofu apply
 ```

-Assuming that apply went well, you now have all your VMs, networks,
-security groups and floating IP ready for the K8S bootstrap!
+Assuming that apply went well, you now have all your VMs, networks, security groups and floating IPs ready for the K8S bootstrap!

 ### Configuration variables